MatchdayGuide

 A 5-star hotel overlooking Kalamis Marina with 210 rooms, five restaurants, three swimming pools (including a rooftop terrace pool), and a full spa.
 One of the closest luxury hotels to the stadium.
 The marina setting provides a calmer alternative to central Kadikoy.

-Vibe: Luxury | Rating: 5 stars | Matchday notes: Among the closest quality hotels to the stadium.
+Vibe: Luxury | Rating: 5 stars | Matchday: Among the closest quality hotels to the stadium.
 The Kalamis Marina area is quieter than central Kadikoy but still has waterfront restaurants and cafes.

 View Hotel →